Lightning-AI/pytorch-lightning/pl_examples/basic_examples/mnist_examples/README.md

 ## MNIST Examples

-This tutorial contains 4 examples implementing simple ImageClassifier trained over MNIST.
+This tutorial contains 5 examples implementing simple ImageClassifier trained over MNIST.
+They demonstrate how to slowly convert from raw PyTorch to PyTorch Lightning.

 #### 1 .
 Image Classifier with PyTorch